RoverPlatform/rover-ios/README.md

 # Rover iOS SDK

 Create engaging mobile experiences, designed in the browser and delivered natively in your app.
-No dev resources or app updates required.

 <hr />

 The Rover SDK is a collection of Cocoa Touch Frameworks written in Swift.
 Instead of a single monolithic framework, the Rover SDK takes a modular approach, allowing you to include only the functionality relevant to your application.
 The SDK is 100% open-source and available on [GitHub](https://github.com/RoverPlatform/rover-ios).

-Note: if you are looking to include our Campaigns/marketing automation functionality (formerly bundled within this SDK), please additionally add the [Rover Campaigns SDK](https://github.com/RoverPlatform/rover-campaigns-ios).

 ---